Decodetalkers/wayland-clipboard-listener/README.md

 you can use it on sway or kde

-it is GPL-v3, if you use the code, you need to privide your code, you should not fuck to use the code to listen on people's clipboard and upload it to you company or government, you must fuck to opensource your code.
+it is GPL-v3, if you use the code, you need to provide your code, you should not fuck to use the code to listen on people's clipboard and upload it to you company or government, you must fuck to opensource your code.

 ## General Induction
 impl wlr-data-control-unstable-v1, handle the clipboard on sway, hyperland or kde animpl the